Murder of Denise Amber Lee: The 9-1-1 calls

 In total, five 9-1-1 calls related to Lee's disappearance were placed by five people between 3:29 p.m. and 6:30 p.m. on January 17, 2008.
 Four were routed to operators in Sarasota County, Florida; the other—placed by Jane Kowalski and the fourth in the sequence—was routed to operators in neighboring Charlotte County, Florida.
-The call routed to Charlotte County allegedly was mishandled.
+The call routed to Charlotte County was grossly mishandled.

 Lee placed the second call at 6:14 p.m. from her abductor's cell phone.
 The state prosecutors presented this call as part of the key evidence at King's trial.

 Jane Kowalski's call was placed by cell phone at 6:30 p.m. while she was driving on U.S. Route 41.
 "I was at a stoplight, and a man pulled up next to me, and a child was screaming in the car," she said.
 She explained further that she heard "terrifying screaming" and "never heard anything like that."
 Kowalski believed that she was witnessing a child abduction.
 She also identified the car as a Camaro but stated the color as blue (rather than green).
 She stated that she had made eye contact with the driver, after which "a hand came up and started banging on the passenger window."
 Since she had crossed the county line into Charlotte, the call was routed to Charlotte County's 9-1-1 call center.
 It was only after she saw the news the following day that she realized she had witnessed the abduction of Lee rather than that of a child.
 When she called the North Port Police Department to explain who she was and that she had made a 9-1-1 call, it became apparent that the call had not been forwarded to the proper authorities.
-This call is alleged to have been mishandled because the operators neglected to file it correctly.
+This call was grossly mishandled because the operators neglected to file it correctly as required.
 The state prosecutors also presented this call as part of the key evidence at King's trial.